Cosmological constraints on an exponential interaction in the dark sector: Introduction

-Although one may note that the origin of interaction was not to explain the current accelerating universe rather to explain the cosmological constant problem \cite{Wetterich:1994bg} which is existing since long back ago and remained silent until the dark energy era began.
+One may note that the origin of interaction was not to explain the current accelerating universe rather its primary motivation was to find a possible explanation towards the cosmological constant problem \cite{Wetterich:1994bg} which as well known to the cosmological community, is existing since long back ago and remained silent until the dark energy era began.
 When the alternative $ \Lambda $CDM models appeared in the literature, it was found that they raised a problem which asks \textquotedblleft why the energy densities of dark matter and dark energy are of same order at current time?\textquotedblright\ also known as coincidence problem \cite{Zlatev:1998tr}.
-Consequently, it was found that the old concept of interaction between fields \cite {Wetterich:1994bg} can explain the cosmic coincidence problem \cite {Amendola:1999er}.
-Since then a large amount of investigations \cite{Billyard:2000bh, Gumjudpai:2005ry, Barrow:2006hia, Zimdahl:2006yq,Amendola:2006dg,Sadjadi:2006qb, Quartin:2008px, Valiviita:2009nu, Chimento:2009hj, Thorsrud:2012mu,Pan:2013rha,Faraoni:2014vra,Pan:2014afa,Pan:2012ki,Duniya:2015nva,Valiviita:2015dfa,Mukherjee:2016shl,Cai:2017yww, Odintsov:2017icc} have been performed and very recently another series of works comment that the astronomical data available today prefer a non-zero interaction in the dark sector \cite {Yang:2014gza, Salvatelli:2014zta, Yang:2014hea, Nunes:2016dlj, Yang:2016evp,Pan:2016ngu,Sharov:2017iue, vandeBruck:2016hpz,Kumar:2017dnp, DiValentino:2017iww, Yang:2017yme, Yang:2017zjs, Yang:2017ccc}.
-Additionally, some most recent articles in this context argue that the interaction in the dark sector could be a very fantastic theory that may release the tension on the local Hubble constant \cite{Kumar:2017dnp, DiValentino:2017iww}, a most talkative issue in modern cosmology at present.
+Consequently, it was found that the old concept of interaction between fields \cite{Wetterich:1994bg} can explain the cosmic coincidence problem \cite{Amendola:1999er}.
+Following this, a large amount of investigations \cite{Billyard:2000bh, Gumjudpai:2005ry, Barrow:2006hia, Zimdahl:2006yq,Amendola:2006dg,Sadjadi:2006qb, Quartin:2008px, Valiviita:2009nu, Chimento:2009hj, Thorsrud:2012mu,Pan:2013rha,Faraoni:2014vra,Pan:2014afa, Pan:2012ki,Duniya:2015nva,Valiviita:2015dfa,Shahalam:2015sja,Mukherjee:2016shl, Shahalam:2017fqt,Cai:2017yww, Odintsov:2017icc,Pan:2017ent,Li:2018kzs} have been performed.
+Recently a series of investigations toward the same direction comment that the astronomical data available today do not completely rule out the possibility of a non-zero interaction in the dark sector \cite{Yang:2014gza, Salvatelli:2014zta, Yang:2014hea, Nunes:2016dlj, Yang:2016evp,Pan:2016ngu,Sharov:2017iue, vandeBruck:2016hpz,Kumar:2017dnp, DiValentino:2017iww, Yang:2017yme, Yang:2017zjs, Yang:2017ccc, Miranda:2017rdk}.
+Additionally, some most recent articles in this context argue that the interaction in the dark sector could be a very fantastic theory that may release the tension on the local Hubble constant \cite{Kumar:2017dnp,DiValentino:2017iww}, a most talkative issue in modern cosmology at present.
 Moreover, it has been found that the presence of interaction in the dark sector pushes the dark energy fluid into the phantom region \cite{Sadjadi:2006qb, Pan:2014afa, Yang:2017zjs, Yang:2017ccc}.
 On the other hand, interaction cosmologies can describe, in a phenomenological way, the unified dark energy models, for instance see \cite{Wang:2013qy, Marttens:2017njo}.
 Thus, the interacting models having the above features clearly demand for more investigations in recent years.